 - Music data representations, including manuscripts/scores and audio

-- Extraction of musical concepts from symbolic notation and audio data
+- Extraction of musical concepts from symbolic notation and/or audio data

 - Metadata and metadata schemas for music

-- Application of Linked Data and Semantic Web techniques to Music Digital Libraries, and for their access and organisation
+- Application of Linked Data and Semantic Web techniques to Music Digital Library content, access, or organisation

 - Ontologies and categorisation of musics and music artefacts